aws-amplify/docs/android/analytics.md

     }
     ```

-	To stop the session, use :code:`stopSession()` and :code:`submitEvents()` at the last point in the session you want to capture.
-In this example, we are using a single Activity, so the session will stop when the MainActivity is destroyed. :code:`onDestroy()` is usually called when the back button is pressed while in the activity.
+	To stop the session, use `stopSession()` and `submitEvents()` at the last point in the session you want to capture.
+In this example, we are using a single Activity, so the session will stop when the MainActivity is destroyed. `onDestroy()` is usually called when the back button is pressed while in the activity.

 	```java
 	@Override
 	protected void onDestroy() {
 	    super.onDestroy();

 	    pinpointManager.getSessionClient().stopSession();
 	    pinpointManager.getAnalyticsClient().submitEvents();
 	}